shabbarvejlani/Axon_Hill_Circuit_Neuromorphic_Circuit_Implementation/README.md

 ## Working

 The Axon Hillock is a portion of the neuron which mimics the Spike/Event Generation within the neuron after receiving weighted sum inputs from the soma.
 The reference circuit (Figure 1, Ref[1]) models the spike generation using the  integrate and fire model.
 This is implemented by using :
-a.
-A capacitor integrating an input current
+1. A capacitor integrating an input current
-b.
-A high gain non-inverting amplifier in positive feedback configuration
+2. A high gain non-inverting amplifier in positive feedback configuration
-c.
-An auxiliary circuit which helps in the pulse generation whenever the integrator reaches a particular threshold
+3. An auxiliary circuit which helps in the pulse generation whenever the integrator reaches a particular threshold

 - The input current Iin is integrated using capacitor Cmem.
 - The high gain non-inverting amplifier is implemented using back-to-back CMOS inverters(Q3, Q4, Q5, Q6).